Cyber Defence Command (Lithuania)

-The Cyber Defence Command (LTCYBERCOM) (Kibernetinės gynybos valdyba) is a information technology oriented formation in the Lithuanian Armed Forces, responsible for planning and execution of operations in cyberspace and installation of strategic and operational communications and information systems, identification, analysis and neutralization of cyber threats, as well as ensuring the resilience of the Lithuanian Armed Forces information systems against cyber attacks, also manages military radio frequencies, performs electromagnetic radiation measurements and provides other information technology services.
+The Cyber Defence Command (LTCYBERCOM) (Kibernetinės gynybos valdyba) is an information technology oriented formation in the Lithuanian Armed Forces, responsible for planning and execution of operations in cyberspace and installation of strategic and operational communications and information systems, identification, analysis and neutralization of cyber threats, as well as ensuring the resilience of the Lithuanian Armed Forces information systems against cyber attacks, also manages military radio frequencies, performs electromagnetic radiation measurements and provides other information technology services.

 The Lithuanian Cyber Command (LTCYBERCOM) was established in July 2024 when the Seimas approved the amendment to the law on the principal structure of the Lithuanian Armed Forces tabled by the Ministry of National Defence.

 History

 Interwar Period

 In September 1927 in Šančiai, Kaunas, in place of the disbanded Technical Regiment (Technikos pulkas) the Signal Battalion was established.

 It maintained the military telephone network, communication during army training, trained liaison officers for the signal battalion itself as well as the whole Lithuanian army.
 The communications battalion was directly subordinated to the headquarters of the military technical troops (Karo technikos dalių štabas).

 The organizational structure of the Lithuanian army's infantry divisions also included signal battalions, but not as large in size as the army-level signal battalion.
 It was planned that during a war, the divisional signal battalion would consist of 426 soldiers.
 Such numbers meant that these battalions were to be half the size of the divisional battalion-level engineer or cavalry units.
 The infantry division's signal battalion consisted of a headquarters, a radio company, and a telephone-telegraph company.

 In June 1940, after the Soviet occupation of Lithuania, the battalion was reorganized into the Signal Battalion of the Red Army's 29th Territorial Rifle Corps, while some soldiers were transferred to the communications battalions of the 179th and 184th Rifle Divisions.